NIRCam Detector Readout Patterns

 To reduce the data rate and enable longer exposures, integrations must adopt predetermined readout patterns (see Figure 1).
 Each readout pattern produces a ramp containing up to 20 data points for up-the-ramp fitting.
 A data point is obtained by averaging as many as 8 individual samples, or frames (Nframes), followed by other samples that are discarded (Nskip).
 The combination of averaged and skipped samples, Nsamples=Nframes+Nskip, is a group.
 A readout pattern is thus made by up to 20 groups, or Ngroup=20.

 Groups containing a larger number of averaged frames yield lower readout noise but also allow more time for a potential cosmic ray impact, in which case the entire group, and possibly all those who follow, must be discarded.
 Choosing the best readout pattern thus involves a tradeoff.
-Initial estimates suggest that averaging more frames generally yields a slightly higher signal-to-noise ratio, for a given group size and Nsamples (Robberto 2009, 2010).
+Averaging more frames generally yields a slightly higher signal-to-noise ratio, for a given group size and Nsamples (Robberto 2009, 2010).

 Integrations are terminated by a reset, which clears accumulated charge from the pixels.
 Multiple integrations can be sequentially executed without interruption to produce an exposure.
 The exposure time can therefore be regarded as the photon collection duration at each dither position.